Last Updated: July 29, 2024

 United States of America

-Jonathan Demme was an American filmmaker, writer and director who had a net worth of $40 million.
-Jonathan Demme began his film industry career in the early 1970s with "The Hot Box" and "Angels Hard as They Come".
-He directed several films, including "Crazy Mama" and "Melvin and Howard", before landing Kurt Russell and Goldie Hawn for a production of "Swing Shift".
-The movie flopped, and Demme took a break from Hollywood until he returned with a bang in 1991 with "The Silence of the Lambs".
+Jonathan Demme was an American filmmaker, writer, and director who had a net worth of $40 million at the time of his death in 2017.
+Jonathan Demme began his film industry career in the early 1970s with "The Hot Box" and "Angels Hard as They Come."
+He directed several films, including "Crazy Mama" and "Melvin and Howard," before landing Kurt Russell and Goldie Hawn for a production of "Swing Shift."
+The movie flopped, and Demme took a break from Hollywood until he returned with a bang in 1991 with "The Silence of the Lambs."
 He took home a Best Director Oscar for the movie and was nominated for two BAFTA awards and a Golden Globe.

-Demme went on to work on "Beloved", "Philadelphia", "The Truth About Charlie", "The Manchurian Candidate", "Man from Plains" and "Rachel Getting Married".
-Demme produced several music videos, including Bruce Springsteen's 1995 hit "Murder Incorporated".
-He also directed the Talking Heads' documentary film "Stop Making Sense".
-He owned the production company Clinica Estetico and sat on the board at the Jacob Burns Film Center in New York, where he put together a monthly series known as "Rarely Seen Cinema".
+Demme went on to work on "Beloved," "Philadelphia," "The Truth About Charlie," "The Manchurian Candidate," "Man from Plains," and "Rachel Getting Married."
+He produced several music videos, including Bruce Springsteen's 1995 hit "Murder Incorporated."
+He also directed the Talking Heads' documentary film "Stop Making Sense."
+Jonathan owned the production company Clinica Estetico and sat on the board at the Jacob Burns Film Center in New York, where he put together a monthly series known as "Rarely Seen Cinema."

 Early Life

-Demme was born on February 22, 1944 in Baldwin, New York to parents Dorothy Louise and Robert Eugene Demme.
+Jonathan Demme was born Robert Jonathan Demme on February 22, 1944, in Baldwin, New York.
+He was the son of Dorothy Louise and Robert Eugene Demme.
 His father worked as a public relations executive.
-He was raised in Rockville Centre, New York and later in Miami.
+Jonathan was raised in Rockville Centre, New York and later in Miami.
 He attended Southwest Miami High School and later enrolled at the University of Florida.

 Career

-In 1980, he directed "Melvin and Howard."
+In 1980, Demme directed "Melvin and Howard."
 The film was the subject of critical acclaim and also won two Academy Awards.
-Due to the film's success, Demme was brought on to direct the film "Swing Shift" starring Goldie Hawn and Kurt Russell.
-The film was meant to be a prestige film for Warner Bros., in addition to helping Demme break into mainstream film.
+Due to the film's success, he was brought on to direct the film "Swing Shift" starring Goldie Hawn and Kurt Russell.
+The film was meant to be a prestige film for Warner Bros., in addition to helping Jonathan break into mainstream film.
 However, the project was fraught with difficulty due to difficulties between Demme and Hawn.
-When the film was finished in 1984, Demme renounced the project and it did not do well with critics or viewers.
+When the film was finished in 1984, Jonathan renounced the project, and it did not do well with critics or viewers.

 What is Jonathan Demme's Net Worth?